ZipCodeCore/CodeInterpreters/README.md

 and then exit `jshell`.
 Use `/exit` or `Ctrl-D`.

+**In the steps below, you will be using `jshell` to run Java code.**

+**Start training your brain by TYPING the code into `jshell`.
+DO NOT COPY AND PASTE. **

+CopyPasta is the enemy of learning.
+It's cheating yourself.
+And at this point, it's cheating in this course.

 ### Using `jshell` to run a simple Java program

 Let's use a simple while loop to print out the numbers from 1 to 10.